The Ultimate Powerhouse Team

 Include your name, age, and how much dance experience you have.

-12-14 Teens, and 15-18 Seniors are welcome to audition to be part of our POWERHOUSE team!
+ALL AGES are welcome to audition to be part of our POWERHOUSE team!

 UDF Powerhouse Team!